5 Myths About HOA Board Decision Making

 The most successful boards respect one another and stand by the majority’s decision, even when they have a contrary opinion.

 Hold your horses.
 While it can be tempting to use your board meetings to knock out a list of tasks, the most effective decisions come from a more methodical and thoughtful approach.
-(Fill out the form on this page to download the guide, 8 Steps for Going Out to Bid, to learn more.)
 According to Harvard Business Review, a methodical meeting takes into consideration the problem-solving stage (for example, defining a problem or evaluating solutions) and a measurable outcome.
 “In a methodical meeting, for each issue that needs to be discussed, members deliberately and explicitly choose just one problem-solving stage to complete”3

 Myth #4: “Stick to your to-do list.
 Knock out as many decisions as you can, and your board will reap the benefits.”